onepersonhere/resume/README.md

 ## EDUCATION
 ### 2021 - 2025
-### BACHELOR OF COMPUTING IN COMPUTER SCIECNCE WITH HONOURS, NATIONAL UNIVERSITY OF SINGAPORE
+### BACHELOR OF COMPUTING IN COMPUTER SCIENCE WITH HONOURS, NATIONAL UNIVERSITY OF SINGAPORE
 - Specialises in Networking and Distributed Systems
 - Specialises in Parallel Computing
 - Minor in Quantitative Finance